 In July of 2019, following the passing of Sono Seiko, Manogue-sensei succeeded his teacher as the 18th head of the Edo Yagyu Shinkage Ryu.

-The Renseikan dojo practices each Saturday at Old City Aikido in Philadelphia, PA, starting at 1:30 PM.
+The Renseikan dojo practices each Saturday at Aikido Kenkyukai Int. in Fort Wasington PA, starting at 1 PM.
 Manogue-sensei instructs one class each month until 5:00 PM, while all other weeks are run by his senior students until 4:30 PM.
 Both beginners and advanced students are welcome, as long they are serious in studying the art.
 Because we meet only weekly, conscientious and dedicated practice is expected of all students.

-Dues are $40/month, due to Manogue-sensei monthly when he is teaching.
+Dues are $60/month, due to Manogue-sensei monthly when he is teaching.
 No contract or long-term payment is required.

-A typical day's practice includes battojutsu (solo practice, using a live blade), kenjutsu (paired practice, using wooden bokuto), and occasional sparring and strength training exercises.
+A typical day's practice includes battojutsu (solo practice, using a sword with sheath), kenjutsu (paired practice, using wooden swords), and conditioning and body awarness training exercises.
 Once or twice a year, students also practice tameshigiri (test-cutting of targets with a live blade).
 As with all koryu, classes involve more than just practice with the weapons.
 There is a specific cultural and practical context to all ancient Japanese martial systems, and these are often explored in class.

 As weapons practice requires a close relationship between students and teachers, trust is essential.
 Students who behave poorly in or out of class may be asked to sit out or leave.
 Traditional Japanese martial etiquette is expected, but no prior knowledge is required.
 As each koryu has its own standards, students are only expected to learn and adhere to them upon entering the ryu.
 Prior knowledge and skill is welcome, but an open mind even more.